SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 2.1 Sentinel-2 Optical sensors

-Sentinel-2 is equipptd with a with an advanced MultiSpectral Instrument (MSI).
+Sentinel-2 is equipped with a with an advanced Multispectral Instrument (MSI).
 This sensor captures high-resolution imagery across 13 spectral bands, specifically designed for earth observation applications.
 This project will use the bands from the table below:

 | Band | Name                | Wavelength (nm) | Resolution | Use for Glacier Mapping                           |
 |------|---------------------|------------------|-------------|---------------------------------------------------|